DC Optimal Power Flow

 Add Variables

-The user has the ability to easily add new variables to the defined DC optimal power flow model by using the @variable macro from the JuMP package.
-Here is an example:
+The user has the ability to easily add new variables to the defined DC optimal power flow model by using the @variable macro from the JuMP package:

 JuMP.@variable(analysis.method.jump, newVariable)